francescoolivieri/Q-Learning-applied-to-Multi-Agents-System/README.md

 # Q-Learning-applied-to-Multi-Agents-System
-Q-Learning applied to Multi-Agents System
+An example of Q-Learning application to a Multi-Agent System leveraging GAMA platform.